 6. Carpool whenever possible

 Again, when this global pandemic has passed and we’re once again able to share space with friends, neighbors, and co-workers, consider carpooling whenever possible.

-The benefits are clear: Carpooling means less cars on the road, less pollution, more money saved on gas, and built in socialization.
+The benefits are clear: Carpooling means fewer cars on the road, less pollution, more money saved on gas, and built-in socialization.

 So whenever possible, carpool!

 7. Bring your own container for leftovers when going out to eat

 Just like with reusable bags, water bottles, mugs, and stainless steel straws, bringing a reusable container for leftovers is a simple way to cut down on unnecessary waste.

 The next time you go out to eat, bring along your own container.

 8. Buy items in bulk rather than individually packaged

 Purchasing in bulk, rather than individually packed items reduces a significant amount of waste.